 Theres a lot to do in this park that we didn’t get to.
 But what we did do/learn was really cool and left me wanting more.
 Capitol Reef is in the heart of the red rocks and offers beautiful, unique landscapes while holding a lot of Native American and pioneer history.
 The park is a giant water pocket fold (basically a wrinkle in the earth where the ground dips down).
 Throughout the park runs the Fremont river, which made this an ideal destination for pioneers.
 Eventually becoming populated enough to become a town known as Fruita.
 The really cool thing about this all, is that some of the houses are still standing, along with the fruit orchards planted by the pioneers themselves.

 The town of Fruita was founded in the 1800’s and is a remaining feature in the park today.
 Experiencing a town in the middle of a canyon in the red rocks was so special, again, another story book moment taking you back in time.
 It got the name Fruita due to the orchards the pioneers created.
-When in season, you’re allowed to pick fruit for yourself which I think is super cool.
+When in season, you’re allowed to pick fruit for yourself (a very nice touch).
 Although we were there during the off season, so there wasn’t much for the picking.
 I did manage to grab one apricot each for Billy and I, they were a little bitter but sweet enough to enjoy.

 Right next to the apricot orchard is the towns one and only school house.
 We couldn’t go inside, but you can see through the windows that everything is still the way it was.
-We also came across a family cabin and a super cute bakery they restored from an old house which is fully up and running with freshly baked goods!
+We then came across a family cabin and a bakery they restored from an old house, It’s fully up and running with freshly baked goods!
 (I recommend the apple pie).

 Camping under the Milky Way

 The best Milky Way display I’ve seen thus far was when my friends and I camped at a primitive campsite outside of Zion.
-We sprawled out on the dunes in the desert and really felt like we were submerged in the night sky.
+As we sprawled out on the dunes in the desert we really felt like we were submerged in the night sky.
 Though I don’t remember the name of that campsite.
 Hite Marina Campground came second best in displays of the Milky Way.
 There’s nothing like the desert sky on a clear night.

 Ponderosa Point and the Natural Bridge